Intestinal Worms In Cats & Dogs

 Fleas are the MOST COMMON external parasite we find on dogs and cats from suburb and surrounds.
 They cause intense itching and hair loss, and may also trigger skin allergies or transmit other parasites to your dog.

 Flea prevention involves a monthly spot on treatment or oral tablet – call us to make sure you use the right product.
 BEWARE as pyrethrin-based flea treatments are toxic to cats.

-The dreaded paralysis tick is unfortunately common throughout suburb and all along the east coast of Australia.
+The dreaded paralysis tick is unfortunately common along the east coast of Australia.
 Once a tick attaches to your pet’s skin it becomes engorged with blood and injects a potent toxin that causes muscle paralysis – this can cause death if the muscles that help your pet breathe become paralysed.